mike14747/next-with-auth/README.md

 -   Write tests.
 -   I'd like to come up with a way to clear button and nav focus on next/link page transition.
 -   Decide what to name the page.js components (Page vs the name of the route folder).
--   Switch over from client fetch to swr?
+-   Switch over from client fetch to swr for data fetching... for now at least.
+Using fetch to POST/DELETE seems fine though.
 -   There is still a login redirect bug in middleware protected pages.
 Implement it when it's working better?
--   Update the rest of the components that use the FormInputFor(...) to use useRef.
-I think I'm done with this.

 ---